-- 18 or older, be able to verify your identity (national ID card or passport) - address in Belgium (utility bill, rental contract, document from the commune).
+- Be at least 18 years old be able to verify your identity (national ID card or passport) - Have an address in Belgium (utility bill, rental contract, document from the commune).

 Each bank has its process for opening a new account.
 One might require you to visit a bank in person and the other will let you submit everything online.
 As said, some of the large banks also offer an expat service that allows you to open the account online before you move to Belgium.
 You will then need to inform the bank once your residence permit has been issued.
 A standard Belgian bank account is set up for deposits, withdrawals, and online banking.